Buy NOW and save on our Year-End Sale!

 Be confident that each manager in the organization is conducting interviews that are defendable in court.
 Because discrimination can occur without a manager even knowing it, this video reinforces the importance of following a structured interview plan in an effort to avoid spontaneous comments or questions that could steer into the job applicant’s personal life.
 Essentially, this video teaches managers the important rule of thumb: if the interview question does not relate to the job, don’t ask it!

-This Law & Order-style video will add flare to the training session as viewers witness Virginia, a job applicant who suspects that she has been unlawfully discriminated against because of her gender.
+This video will add flare to the training session as viewers witness Virginia, a job applicant who suspects that she has been unlawfully discriminated against because of her gender.
 Her interviewer, Mr. Coleman, asks if she has children and therefore assumes that she wouldn’t be fully committed to the job.
 Realizing that this question based on her personal life was unlawful, Virginia takes her case to court.
 During the lawsuit it is discovered that Mr. Coleman acted biased even while taking notes throughout the interview, jotting down that she was "attractive" and "wouldn’t fit in here."
 Mr. Coleman’s lack of knowledge on how to conduct a legally defensible interview resulted in a costly expense for his company.

-Languages: English, Portuguese (subtitle), Spanish
+Languages: English, Spanish